USD/IQD exchange rate dip in Baghdad, Erbil - Shafaq News

 USD/IQD exchange rate dip in Baghdad, Erbil

-Shafaq News / On Saturday, the US dollar's exchange rate dropped slightly against the Iraqi dinar in Baghdad and Erbil, with the closure of the two stock exchanges.
-Shafaq News Agency correspondent reported that the dollar prices decreased with the closure of Baghdad's central Al-Kifah and Al-Harithiya stock exchanges, recording 150,000 IQD for $100, compared to 150,150 IQD for $100 recorded earlier today.
-The selling prices at exchange shops reached 151,000 IQD for $100, while the buying price was 149,000 IQD for $100.
-In Erbil, the selling price was recorded at 150,100 IQD for $100, and the buying price at 150,000 IQD for $100.
+Shafaq News / On Sunday, the US dollar's exchange rate dropped slightly against the Iraqi dinar in Baghdad and Erbil, with the closure of the two stock exchanges.
+Shafaq News Agency correspondent reported that the dollar prices decreased with the closure of Baghdad's central Al-Kifah and Al-Harithiya stock exchanges, recording 149,850 IQD for $100, compared to 149,950 IQD for $100 recorded earlier today.
+In Baghdad’s markets, the selling prices at exchange shops reached 150,750 IQD for $100, while the buying price was 148,750 IQD for $100.
+In Erbil, the selling price was recorded at 149,800 IQD for $100, and the buying price at 149,700